Zahm Hall

 Zahm Hall, also known as Zahm House, is a University of Notre Dame residence hall.
 The building was constructed in 1937 and is located directly east of St. Edward's Hall and is directly west of North Quad.
-Starting with the 2021-2022 school year, Zahm Hall hosts communities of residents whose halls are being renovated, starting with Sorin Hall.
+Starting with the 2021–2022 school year, Zahm Hall hosts communities of residents whose halls are being renovated, starting with Sorin Hall.

 History

 Construction began in the spring of 1937.
-The new dorm was built just east of Saint Edward’s Hall on the site of the minim's extension (a structure that was added to Saint Edward's Hall) and the temporary dorm called Sophomore Hall (built in 1923), a wooden-framed structure that was demolished around 1935.
+The new dorm was built just east of Saint Edward's Hall on the site of the minim's extension (a structure that was added to Saint Edward's Hall) and the temporary dorm called Sophomore Hall (built in 1923), a wooden-framed structure that was demolished around 1935.
 Zahm was the third building constructed on North Quad – at the time called the “east campus.”
 The Boston architecture firm of Maginnis and Walsh designed it, together with Cavanaugh hall and the Biology hall (now Haggar Hall).
 The designs of Cavanaugh and Zahm Halls are nearly identical.
 They were erected despite the lack of funds during the Great Depression.
-The dorm, with its brick exterior, limestone stone, and slate roof, was finished in time for the opening of school in September 1937 and housed 193 men.
-At its construction, it joined Brownson and Cavanaugh halls to host freshmen, while Carroll, Lyons, Morrissey, and Badin were for sophomores, Howard, Dillon, and Saint Edward’s for Juniors, and Sorin, Walsh, and Alumni for seniors.
+The dorm, with its brick exterior, limestone stone, and slate roof, was finished in time for the opening of the school in September 1937 and housed 193 men.
+At its construction, it joined Brownson and Cavanaugh halls to host freshmen, while Carroll, Lyons, Morrissey, and Badin were for sophomores, Howard, Dillon, and Saint Edward's for Juniors, and Sorin, Walsh, and Alumni for seniors.
 Zahm Hall was dedicated to Rev. John Augustine Zahm, CSC.
-Zahm was a priest, naturalist and scientist at Notre Dame, and was the pioneer of the study of natural sciences at the University.
+Zahm was a priest, naturalist and scientist at Notre Dame, and was the pioneer of the study of natural sciences at the university.
 The first rector of the hall was Reverend John A. Molter, C.S.C.
-Other rectors included Charles I. McCarragher (1945-1953), James L. Shilts (1960-1967) and, Thomas Blantz (1967-1970).
-The hall also housed Navy and Marines officers in training of the V-12 Navy program officers in training from 1943 to 1944.
+Other rectors included Charles I. McCarragher (1945–1953), James L. Shilts (1960–1967) and, Thomas Blantz (1967–1970).
+The hall also housed Navy and Marines officers in training for the V-12 Navy program from 1943 to 1944.